Eliina Liukkonen

 Eliina and her family left Finland during the "Russification of Finland".
 Finland was a Grand Duchy of Russia which gave it some autonomy.
 In 1901 the Finnish army became part of the Russian army.
 During this time Russia was attempting to impose more control over Finland and reduce its independent status.
 Between 1900 and 1910 more than 58,000 Finns came to America.
 Prior to being a Grand Duchy of Russia, Finland was part of the Swedish Empire until 1806.
 It wasn't until 1917 that Finland declared its independence from Russia.

-The following provides some information about the area the Hokkanen family was moving to in 1909:
+The following describes the area the Hokkanen family was moving into in 1909:

 The first logs were sawn into lumber here in January 1900.
 Later that same year the McMillans bought 9500 acres of timberland west of Ontonagon in the vicinity of what is now Green to assure a long term suppy of hardwood and hemlock for the mill.
 Unlike most other logging operations of the time, the McMillans sold their cut over land when it became available to prospective farmers.
 And so, Green was born.
 Almost all of the early farmers were newly arrived Finnish immigrants.